g00bPy/FluxerRichPresenceClient/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Platform](https://img.shields.io/badge/platform-windows-lightgrey.svg)](https://www.microsoft.com/windows)

+> [!CAUTION]
+> **Active Development Notice:** This client is currently in heavy active development.
+Full source code and compiled `.exe` releases will be published ASAP.
+As I maintain a full-time career, updates are pushed during my personal time—thank you for your patience and support!

-**FluxerRichPresenceClient** is a sophisticated, standalone desktop utility designed specifically for the **Fluxer** social ecosystem.
+**FluxerRichPresenceClient** is a sophisticated, standalone desktop utility designed specifically for [Fluxer](https://fluxer.app/).
 It bridges the gap between your local Windows environment and your Fluxer profile, providing a high-performance framework for automated activity tracking and visual status customization.

 ---

 ## 🚀 Why FluxerRichPresenceClient?

-While Fluxer is a rapidly growing platform for community interaction, it currently lacks a native desktop framework for **Rich Presence (RP)**.
+[Fluxer](https://fluxer.app/) is an incredible, rapidly growing platform for community interaction, but it currently lacks a native desktop framework for **Rich Presence (RP)**.
 Users often find themselves manually updating statuses or appearing "Offline" while deep in a gaming session or a coding sprint.

 I built this client to provide a "Set it and Forget it" solution.
 Whether you are battling in a game, designing in Creative Cloud, or debugging in PyCharm, this client ensures your Fluxer community knows exactly what you're up to—complete with high-resolution emotes and real-time "Time Elapsed" counters.